Do you love to go camping and also love to write? If so, you could combine your two passions and earn your keep while doing what you love.

 Here’s a mind map to encourage you to diversify the camping niche.

 If you’re an outdoors person, you might have some survivalist skills.
 If so, you could put that expertise to use in your writing career.
 You could:

 - Provide copywriting or content writing for a company that provides survival skills training

 - Write your own course on survival skills

 - Provide copywriting for a company that does survival summer camps for kids

 You could provide copywriting or content writing for camping gear companies, water purification tablet manufactures and retailers, and for anyone else who is related to the camping niche.

 But that’s the obvious.
 Here’s the less obvious stuff:

 You could write for a parenting magazine.
-Kids love to camp, but in the wintertime in parts of North America, it’s difficult, if not impossible to camp with young kids.
+Kids love to camp, but in the wintertime in parts of North America, it’s difficult to camp with young kids.
 How about an article about a fun indoor camping adventure?
 Use your creativity to put your knowledge to good use.